 Eden Full, Roseicollis Technologies

 The SunSaluter is a solar panel rotator that couples energy collection from the sun with water purification.
 This system utilizes gravity to rotate the solar panels throughout the day, improving energy efficiency by 30% without complicated mechanics.
 Water from the WaterClock slowly drips through a filter, landing in a clean collection bottle, rotating the solar panel ever so slightly.
 It should be noted that the SunSaluter is a wooden rotator; the solar panels, battery, and other components need to be purchased separately.
-The filter being used is expected to be adapted soon, and therefore has not been specified in this product report.

 More high-tech solar-tracking devices are available from companies such as LINAK and DuraTrak.